saragismondi/saragismondi/README.md

 ## About me

-I build interfaces and websites end to end — design handoff, build, integrations, performance, accessibility and QA — and I talk to clients directly in English while doing it.
+I build interfaces and websites end to end (design handoff, build, integrations, performance, accessibility and QA), and I talk to clients directly in English while doing it.

 My foundation is HTML and CSS at a level most developers move past too quickly, which is why what I ship holds up across browsers, screen sizes and accessibility audits instead of only in the happy path.
 On top of that I work in three areas:

-**🎨 Frontend** — React, Vue 3 / Nuxt, TypeScript and Figma.
+**🎨 Frontend:** React, Vue 3 / Nuxt, TypeScript and Figma.
 I rebuild platforms rather than patch them, and I design the system when a project needs one.

-**🔌 WordPress** — Custom themes and PHP plugins, not page-builder templates.
+**🔌 WordPress:** Custom themes and PHP plugins, not page-builder templates.
 WooCommerce, ACF, JetEngine, Gutenberg blocks, WP REST API and plugin-conflict debugging.

-**📧 Email & HubSpot** — Hand-coded responsive HTML email that actually renders in Outlook, plus HubSpot CMS templates and modules marketing teams can use without calling a developer back.
+**📧 Email & HubSpot:** Hand-coded responsive HTML email that actually renders in Outlook, plus HubSpot CMS templates and modules marketing teams can use without calling a developer back.

 ---